 Child Life Services offers a sibling program for families in the RNICU every Wednesday from 4-6 p.m.
 This allows siblings to visit the hospital and see where their new baby brother or sister is and interact with other children who are going through similar experiences.
 While siblings are completing therapeutic activities, crafts and play, both parents are able to spend quality time with their baby in the RNICU together.
 To participate, register your child(ren) up at the RNICU desk weekly.

 For children of adult patients, Child Life Services can be consulted to help prepare the child to see their family member for the first time since their hospital admission or help explain a new diagnosis using age-appropriate language.

 It can be stressful being hospitalized as a teen.
 You may feel like you lose your sense of independence, you don’t get as much privacy as you would prefer and you may feel disconnected from your friends since you are not able to go to school or participate in your usual activities.

 At Sparrow, we encourage teens to play an active role in their care and treatment.
 We invite you to speak for yourself and be involved in care decisions whenever possible.
 We work hard to respect and maintain your privacy.
 We encourage you to stay connected with your friends through texting, Skyping, and other communications.

-At Sparrow, there is a teen lounge on the pediatric unit where you can hang out, watch Netflix, play video or board games, or just relax.
+At E.W.
+Sparrow Hospital, there is a teen lounge on the pediatric unit where you can hang out, watch Netflix, play video or board games, or just relax.
 There is also an activity center with air hockey, foosball, and shuffle board.
 Both areas are great places to meet family or friends when they come to visit.